 But both Descartes and Kant later believed that the mind had been held in tutelage by philosophical tradition and religious authority.
 That’s why Descartes retreated to the silence and loneliness of his private room to analyse his private mind.
 He wanted to clear his mind of the fluff and nonsense that emanated from the philosophical tradition and the various secular and religious authorities.
 He wanted to discover the a priori nature of the mind as it is in itself.
 As it was before it was encumbered with useless information and unsound philosophical theories.
-He asked himself:
+He asked himself this:

 What is the mind like, and what can it do, when it is stripped bare of all these external excrescences?

-Has it been led up numerous wrong paths simply because it put its faith in tradition and authority?
+Had the/his mind been led up numerous wrong paths simply because it put its faith in tradition and authority?
 How would it work, what would it think, and how would it reason if it were not only free of tradition and authority; but also free of the lies that the external world tells it?